cmahnke/blaufusstoelpel/README.md

 ## Provided patches

-Mirador 3 is not really feature complete, even though it's tagged as a Release Candidate.
-The following changes need to be applied to make Mirador usable.
+Mirador 3 is not really feature complete, even though it's tagged as a Release Candidate (read a good definition on [Wikipedia](https://en.wikipedia.org/wiki/Software_release_life_cycle#Release_candidate) - I would like to add that the definition of "code complete" is not completely up to the developers to decide when implementing a specification, see [RFC 2119](https://tools.ietf.org/html/rfc2119)).

+The following changes need to be applied to make Mirador usable for this use case.

 * Thumbnails won't be displayed if they're static [#3330](https://github.com/ProjectMirador/mirador/issues/3330)
-* Mirador fails to load Minifests if bundled [#3311](https://github.com/ProjectMirador/mirador/issues/3311)
+* Check if using a method from a polyfill is the right approach [#3311](https://github.com/ProjectMirador/mirador/issues/3311)
 * Mirador can't display non-paged viewing hints [3029](https://github.com/ProjectMirador/mirador/pull/3029)

 These patches are combined in one file in `patches`.